---

 | **Core unit** | Selector-bound code | Natural-language intent |

-If AI only suggests selectors or flags flakes inside an otherwise human-driven Selenium/Cypress workflow, that's AI-augmented — useful, but it doesn't unlock the benefits below.
+If AI only suggests selectors or flags flakes inside an otherwise human-driven Selenium/Cypress workflow, that's AI-augmented: useful, but it does not get you the benefits below.
 AI-native is required to actually get them.
 See [self-healing vs manual maintenance](/blog/self-healing-vs-manual-maintenance).

 ## The 5 core benefits of AI-native software testing